 - Hemp, flax or chia seeds – we add a mixture to our morning porridge mix.

-- Nut butters – decant glass jars into a resuable plastic jar that you can keep topped up and skimp on weight.
+- Nut butters – decant glass jars into a reusable plastic jar that you can keep topped up and skimp on weight.

 - Protein bars

-- Soya mince or chuncks – although you can’t get your hands on it everywhere, it’s worth stocking up when you can.
-Soy mine or chunks are incredibly protein and calories dense for how light they are so a great addition to evening meals.
+- Soya mince or chunks – although you can’t get your hands on it everywhere, it’s worth stocking up when you can.
+Soy mine or chunks are incredibly protein and calories-dense for how light they are so a great addition to evening meals.

 Fats have a bit of a bad rep but good fats are essential for a balanced diet.
 You want to be looking for unsaturated fats as these are the friendly kinds that give you energy.

-- Nuts – make sure they’re raw nuts if you’re scoffing them throighout the day otherwise you’ll get really dehydrated.
+- Nuts – make sure they’re raw nuts if you’re scoffing them throughout the day otherwise you’ll get really dehydrated.

 - Oils – olive oil, sesame oil, avocado oil.